-This paint from KILZ is our top pick if you’re looking for the best barn paint for several reasons.
+The KILZ Exterior Sliding, Fence and Barn Paint is our top pick if you’re looking for the best barn paint for several reasons.

 – All it takes is one coat for excellent coverage.
 This is down to the paint being vey thick with a viscocity of 87-93 KU.
 You certainly get your money’s worth, especially as primer isn’t necessary.

 – The paint dries to the touch in as little as 2-3 hours and is livestock safe.

 – KILZ paint is extremely resistant to all conditions with no signs of fading whether that be rain, wind, heat, or constant sunshine.